terakilobyte/Philter/README.md

 A little application that handles texting a song title to a Twilio number, looks up a song on the Spotify API, and then calls you back with a song clip.

+It uses ExTwilio to interface with the Twilio API.

 To start your Phoenix app:

   * Install dependencies with `mix deps.get`